brandur/sorg/content/drafts/mongodb.md

 ## Anti-features (#anti-features)

-### Fast prototyping. (#fast-prototyping)
+### Fast Prototyping (#fast-prototyping)

 **TODO: This section is not complete.**

-### The Oplog is sure cool. (#oplog)
+### The Oplog (#oplog)

-MongoDB offers a feature called called the oplog that's used for the primary in a replica set to stream change information which is then consumed by each secondary to stay up-to-date.
-The oplog is exposed via a MongoDB API so that it can also be read by your own services.
+MongoDB offers a feature called called an oplog that's used for the primary in a replica set to stream change information to its secondaries.
+The oplog is exposed via a MongoDB API as JSON so that it can also be easily consumed by your own services.

-The oplog has traditionally been hailed as a feature that for which Postgres has no equivalent because its physical WAL is unsuitable to be consumed by anything but Postgres.
-While this may have been true before, Postgres now has "logical" WAL options like [pglogical][pglogical] have been introduced that will provide essentially the same functionality.
+The oplog has traditionally been hailed as a feature that for which Postgres has no equivalent because its physical WAL is unsuitable to be ingested by anything but Postgres.
+While this may have been true before, Postgres now has "logical" WAL options like [pglogical][pglogical] have been introduced that will provide essentially the same functionality (and which is tenatively slated for core inclusion by Postgres 10, which will follow 9.6).

 That said, you almost certainly shouldn't be consuming either the oplog or a Postgres logical stream except under very special circumstances.
 Tracking